PE & Sport at The Leys

 Q: Who is your favourite sports person and why??

-Q: What have you most enjoyed about PE this half term?
+Q: What are you most looking forward to about PE this half term?

-Q: What have you most enjoyed about PE this half term?
+Q: What are you most looking forward to about PE this half term?

 The Leys Primary & Nursery School